laurakond/Artly/README.md

 - I chose the "trafic-light" color scheme for the MoSCoW method in order to indicate which tasks were a priority (green must-haves) and which ones were not(red won't-haves) for my project board.
   - This provided clarity and better understanding for myself as I was a sole project contributor.

 I used the same Milestones, Epics and labels within the API and Front-end repositories to help organise front-end and back-end user stories.
-This allowed me to keep track of the progress and ensure that the project MVP was completed in time.
+This allowed me to keep track of the progress and ensure that the project MVP was completed on time.

 MoSCoW methodology was used to map out which features were required for the MVP, and only address the others if there was sufficient time left.